gnokit/Coursera_Capstone/Capstone Project - The Battle of Neighborhoods.md

 All datatype is numeric

-Generates descriptive statistics tdat summarize tde central tendency, dispersion and shape of a dataset's distribution
+Generates descriptive statistics tdat summarize the central tendency, dispersion and shape of a dataset's distribution

 |Category|Arts & Entertainment|Bus Stop|Food|Metro Station|Shop & Service|